jcupitt/php-vips-bench/README.md

 ### Preparation

 You need the libvips library, plus all the development files.
-You can probably install via your package manager on linux or OS X. For Windows, you can download a pre-compiled binary from the vips website:
+You can probably install via your package manager on linux or macOS.
+For Windows, you can download a pre-compiled binary from the vips website:

 http://www.vips.ecs.soton.ac.uk/index.php?title=VIPS